Barkana Falls

-The Barkana Falls, formed by Seetha River, is a water falls located near Agumbe in Shimoga district of state of Karnataka, India and the water falls is among the ten highest waterfalls in India.
+The Barkana Falls, formed by Seetha River, is a waterfall located near Agumbe in Shimoga district of state of Karnataka, India and the water falls is among the ten highest waterfalls in India.
 This water fall region is filled with water only during rainy season.

 The falls

 Barkana Falls is located at a distance of 10 km from Agumbe and has a height of about 500 feet and the area is surrounded by a thick forest of Western Ghats.